-Note that server performance tuning is a complex task and depends on the server resources, traffic, etc. Here are general recommendations below:
+Note: that server performance tuning is a complex task and depends on server resources, traffic, etc. Below option are only recommendations.

-Timeout – This setting determines how long Apache will wait for a vistor to send a request.
+Timeout – This setting determines how long Apache will wait for a visitor to send a request.

 KeepAlive – When “KeepAlive” is set to “On”, Apache uses a single connection to transfer all the files to load a page.
 This saves time in establishing a new connection for each file.

 MaxKeepAliveRequests – This setting determines how many files can be transferred via a KeepAlive connection.
 Unless there’s a reason not to (like resource constraints), this setting can be set to “0”, that is, “unlimited”.

 KeepAliveTimeout – This setting makes sure that a KeepAlive connection is not abused.
 It says how long should Apache wait for a new request before it resets the connection.